The Charge Is Simple. The Consequences Aren't.

 Send Us Your Ticket or Summons Before You Decide Your Next Step.

-A quick assessment can help identify the charge, possible demerit points, insurance concerns, ICON or court location, response deadline, and whether the matter deserves a closer defence strategy.
+With 15+ years defending Ontario drivers, a quick assessment can identify the charge, possible demerit points, insurance concerns, ICON or court location, response deadline, and whether the matter deserves a closer defence strategy.

 Request a Free Case Review